Poltergeistz/cyber-identity/README.md

 ## The game

-You lost your memory, all you've got is a strange message from an uknown number, attached to the message there is a picture.
+You lost your memory, all you've got is a strange message from an unknown number, attached to the message there is a picture.
 Based on the photo you've got, retrive your identity.

 ## Dev